 Q – What is a laser face peel?

 The laser face peel offers you an alternative to surgery to make your skin more youthful.
 The face peel, performed by Dr. Massey & Dr. Rahimi, is an advanced technique for rejuvenating your skin which utilizes specific lasers to treat different lesions.
 After treatment, the skin peels by itself like after a sunburn.
 A few days later, a younger and smoother skin replaces the previous damaged skin.

 Q – How do I know if I’m a good candidate for a laser face peel?

 Anyone with skin imperfections should consider this treatment.
 Early sun damage is easier to correct.
 As soon as the effects of photoaging become apparent, with fine wrinkling, irregular pigmentation and enlarged blood vessels appearing, it is time to think about a Peel.
 The treatment is individually designed to meet the needs of each patient for the best possible results.

-Q - Where does Dr. Abergel perform the laser face peel?
+Q – Where do Dr. Massey & Dr. Rahimi perform the laser face peel?

 The laser face peel is performed in our state-of-the-art surgery and laser center.
 After the procedure, you will be able to recover in the comfort of your own home.